“”&noscript=1” />

 Loch Tulla; 4 miles, easy.
 Afternoon 1.5 miles, easy

-Rejoin your guides and fellow travelers for a short walk beginning on the northern edge of town that takes you through woodland alongside the River Lochay to the outflow of Loch Tay.
+Enjoy lunch at the Capercaille Restaurant in the center of town before a short, optional walk beginning on the northern edge of town that takes you through woodland alongside the River Lochay to the outflow of Loch Tay.
 From here, take in views to the east, far across Loch Tay and the Tarmachan Ridge to the north.
+Alternatively, peruse Killin’s shops and cafes before rejoining the group.

 A final one-hour drive from the Crannog Centre will bring you to your accommodation for the next two nights in Kinclaven.
 There will be time to relax and settle in at the hotel before rejoining your group for dinner at the hotel’s elegant restaurant.